pramaniksandip/MultiStack-DevSecOps/GitLab-Setup/README.md

 # GitLab Migration & Restoration Guide

 This documentation provides a comprehensive, technical walkthrough for installing and restoring a **self-managed GitLab instance** using Docker.
-This guide is specifically designed for environments requiring high-fidelity data restoration, such as the **NIC West Bengal Unified DevSecOps Platform**.
+This guide is specifically designed for environments requiring high-fidelity data restoration, such as the **Unified DevSecOps Platform**.

 ---